varigence/docs/bimlflex/reference-documentation/AzureErrorContainer.md

 # Error Container

-The Container Name to use for the Error process.
+The Container Name to use for the error process.

-This should be indicative of the purpose of the contents, such as "error"
+This should be indicative of the purpose of the contents, such as "error".

 Notes:
 * This setting is part of the `Azure Storage` settings category.